-With input from staff across the agency and subject matter experts from the U.S. Department of Transportation, along with technical support from the U.S. DOT Volpe Center, NPS is assessing the resource protection, emissions, safety, equity, and visitor experience implications of these emerging mobility technologies and devising policy and program solutions.
+With input from staff across the agency and subject matter experts from the U.S. Department of Transportation (DOT), along with technical support from the U.S. DOT Volpe Center, NPS is assessing the resource protection, emissions, safety, equity, and visitor experience implications of these emerging mobility technologies and devising policy and program solutions.
 Proactively addressing these issues can help parks around the country support visitors and encourage car-free trips, reduce greenhouse gas emissions, protect natural and cultural resources, address logistical and policy issues, and develop a more efficient and nimble transportation system.